 No need to be fatalistic

 We don’t know if there will be long term effects of Covid-19 on children.
 We can only look at the MO’s of past SARS infections and give educated guesses, at best.
-In this case, it looks like, as of RIGHT NOW, as FAR AS WE KNOW, children born of Covid-19 positive mothers *may be* born early, but are mostly void of any Covid-19 caused complication.
+In this case, it looks like, as of RIGHT NOW, as FAR AS WE KNOW, children born of Covid-19 positive parents *may be* born early, but are mostly void of any Covid-19 caused complication.

 Will that always be the case?
 Heavens above, I hope so.